msteinmn/meteor-blog/README.md

 ### Custom Templates

 The admin templates are designed for use with Bootstrap.
-However, the front-end is bare markup, ready to by styled, and does not depend on any CSS framework at all.
+However, the front-end is bare markup, ready to be styled, and does not depend on any CSS framework at all.
 If the default templates aren't doing it for you, you can override the default templates with your own by setting configuration variables: